-90s return for three days with afternoon storm chances
+90s return for 3 days with afternoon storm chances

-We’ve got a 3-day stretch of low to mid 90s with minimal chances of rain.
-Today I’m forecasting hazy, smoky sunshine with a 10%-20% chance of an afternoon dry, gusty t-storm in Denver, Boulder and Fort Collins.
-The most likely location for the t-storms is again the Palmer Divide and Eastern Plains.
-Highs today at 92.
+DENVER -- There will be a three-day stretch of temperatures in the low to mid-90s with minimal chances of rain in Denver and along the Front Range.

+On Wednesday, there will be hazy, smoky sunshine with a 10 percent to 20 percent chance of an afternoon dry, gusty thunderstorm in Denver, Boulder and Fort Collins.

+The most likely location for the thunderstorms is along the Palmer Divide and eastern Plains.
+High temperatures will reach about 92 degree.

-The Mountains can expect smoky sun and a 10% chance of afternoon dry, gusty t-storms.
-Breezy afternoon.
-Highs in the 70s and 80s.
+The mountains can expect smoky sun and a 10 percent chance of afternoon dry, gusty thunderstorms.
+It will be breezy in the afternoon with highs in the 70s and 80s.

-Isolated afternoon dry, gusty t-storms on Thursday and Friday across the Front Range.
+There will be isolated afternoon dry, gusty thunderstorms on Thursday and Friday across the Front Range.

-Rain reaches the Mountains on Saturday afternoon and continues off/on into Sunday.
-That rain may not reach the Front Range until Sunday afternoon into Monday.
+Much-needed rain reaches the mountains on Saturday afternoon and continues on and off into Sunday.
+The rain might not reach the Front Range until Sunday afternoon into Monday.

-Monday and Tuesday look stormy across the Mountains and especially the Front Range.
+Monday and Tuesday look stormy across the mountains and especially the Front Range.
 Highs cool into the 70s.

-It’s possible that 4-day rain totals could range from 0.50″ to 1.50″ in the Mountains and across the Front Range.
+It's possible that four-day rain totals could range from one-half inch to 1.5 inches in the mountains and across the Front Range.

 Check interactive radar and zoom in to where you are.
 Plus, check the radar anytime with the Pinpoint Weather App for iPhone and Android.